Last Updated on

 - Keep a lookout – Prevention is the best medicine.
-Observe your child for any signs that might show that they have trouble keeping their emotions in control.
-Making them aware of their behaviour could help them understand what’s good for them and what isn’t.
+Observe your child for any signs that might show that he has trouble keeping his emotions in control.
+Making kids aware of their behaviour could help them understand what’s good for them and what isn’t.

 - Identify triggers – There might be specific patterns or scenarios that put your child in a state of emotional trouble.
-Talk to them to figure out what it could have been.
-Go through their day to recognize what else could be that they might not be comfortable telling you.
+Talk to him to figure out what it could have been.
+Go through his day to recognise what he might not be comfortable telling you.

-- Tackle creatively – Making your child aware of their triggers is one thing.
-But giving them ways to address them and bring peace to their mind is a much better approach.
-This could range from asking them to sketch or paint what they’re feeling, or telling you a story, or to even hug you and cry their heart out if they feel like it.
+- Tackle creatively – Making your child aware of his triggers is one thing.
+But giving him ways to address them and bring peace to his mind is a much better approach.
+This could range from asking kids to sketch or paint what they’re feeling, tell you a story or to even hug you and cry their heart out if they feel like it.

 - Journaling – Scientists and therapists around the world have talked about the mental benefits of keeping a diary or a journal.
 Inculcating the same in your child right from childhood is a good way of parenting a sensitive child.
-It gives them a way to express their emotions.
+It gives him a way to express his emotions.
 Maintain your own journal to keep a track of things as well.

 - Distract – Many parents think disciplining a sensitive child is the right way to go.
-However, it’s best to try and distract them with another activity in order to take their mind off the thing that’s affecting them.
-This helps them cope with the stress on their own.
+However, it’s best to try and distract him with another activity in order to take his mind off the thing that’s affecting him.
+This helps him cope with stress independently.

 - Reassurance – Children need to feel safe with you and around you.
 Talk to them after their outburst and let them know that what they’re feeling isn’t wrong.
 Advise them on how they can better handle it without harming themselves or others.

-- Limited options – A multitude of choices can confuse a child and make them want anything and everything.
-Give them only a handful of options, such as choosing between an ice-cream or a chocolate for a sweet, instead of asking them what they’d like for dessert.
+- Limited options – A multitude of choices can confuse a child and make him want anything and everything.
+Give him only a handful of options, such as choosing between an ice-cream or chocolate for dessert, instead of asking him what he would like for dessert.

 - Limited time – Strategy works wonders.
-If you know that something might cause your child to throw a tantrum, bring it up at the last minute so that they have less time to react to it and instead end up working towards what you want.
+If you know that something might cause your child to throw a tantrum, bring it up at the last minute so that he has less time to react to it and, instead, end up working towards what you want.

-- Let it out – Most of the time it is best for them to be.
+- Let it out – Most of the time it is best to let kids be.
 Let them cry and whine and shout around, as long as they aren’t harming themselves.
 Once they are done with it, hug them and let them know you understand what they’re feeling.